 Need a few ideas, or maybe an excuse to buy a fatbike?

 The popularity of fatbikes has soared in recent years, as more people are discovering just how versatile and fun they can be.
 Whether you are looking to extend the riding season, explore new places, find solitude, or just have fun, the options are nearly limitless.

 Fatbikes in Alaska are becoming what marijuana shops are to Colorado: everywhere.
 Not only are there numerous multi-use trails to play on, but they can also be a practical means of transportation in places where the roads don’t always get plowed.
+This is why fat biking in Alaksa rocks.
 Additionally, local companies such as Fatback and 9:ZERO:7 Bikes (both based out of Anchorage), have helped to fuel a growing demand for the big wheel bikes in the state.
 There is even a fatbike equivalent to the famous Iditarod sled dog race.

-If riding a bike in bitter cold conditions until icicles hang from your eyelids doesn’t sounds appealing, you are not alone.
-While fatbikes are commonly associated with cold weather riding, plenty of other options exist, such as the beach.
-While a beach cruiser can get across smooth terrain, it cannot offer the same freedom of exploring off the beaten path, or those beaches with more pebbles than sand.
+If riding a bike in bitterly cold conditions until icicles hang from your eyelids doesn’t sound appealing, you are not alone.
+While fatbikes are commonly associated with cold-weather riding, plenty of other options exist, such as the beach.
+While a beach cruiser can get across smooth terrain, it cannot offer the same freedom of exploring off the beaten path or those beaches with more pebbles than sand.

 Because it cruising down a sand dune is as close as you can get to a powder day on a bicycle.
 The Oregon Coast National Recreation Area offers miles of dunes, prime for a fatbike adventure.
 If you plan to ride on public sand dunes, check with the land management agency beforehand to see if and where fatbikes are allowed, unless you think you can pedal faster than the park rangers.